Juda77/Juda77/README.md

 See below to check out some of my programming experience!

 :boom: Work experience:
-  * **Engineering intern at Twitter** - Site-reliability engineering on the Data platform team
+  * **Engineering intern at Twitter** - Site-reliability engineering on the Data Platform team
     * Python, Scala
   * **Engineering intern at Meta (formerly Facebook)** - Full-stack engineering on the Gaming team
     * JavaScript + React.js, GraphQL + Relay, PHP / Hack